Dylouwu/MyNixy/.github/assets/README_template.md

 > [!TIP]
 > Recommended things to do after the installation:
 >
+> - Add your private age key to the `.config/sops/age/keys.txt` file to enable sops-nix support.
 > - Since your fork was cloned through HTTPS, you may want to change its origin to the SSH one (making full use of the config).
 >
 > - Additionally, you can remove warning messages while rebuilding the system by using these commands: